schubergphilis/chef-acme/README.md

 | `ignore_failure`    | boolean | false    | Whether to continue chef run if issuance fails         |
 | `retries`           | integer | 0        | Number of times to catch exceptions and retry          |
 | `retry_delay`       | integer | 2        | Number of seconds to wait between retries              |

+By changes in Chef 13, the property in version 2.0.0 `method` in version 3.0.0 is called `validation_method`.

 ### selfsigned
 | Property         | Type    | Default  | Description                                            |